 - The Complete Guide to the Cabin Crew Video Interview: Part Two – How to Ace the Interview.
 Tips and Advice

-During the last recruitment process in 2016, there was a long delay between submitting your video interview and then hearing back from flydubai.
-However, it looks like the recruitment team have improved this part of the process and are contacting candidates much sooner in 2017.
+During the last recruitment processes in 2016 and 2017, there was a long delay between submitting your video interview and then hearing back from flydubai.
+However, if you have not been successful at this stage of the process you should be notified via email within a few days.

 Step 4 – Assessment Day